ChakraHs/SpringDataRest-React/README.md

 - `/actuator/health` – for health checks.
 - `/actuator/prometheus` – Prometheus metrics.

-Ensure that these endpoints are enabled in your `application.properties` or `application.yml`.
-Here’s an example configuration in `application.yml`:

-management:
-  endpoints:
-    web:
-      exposure:
-        include: "health,prometheus"
-  metrics:
-    export:
-      prometheus:
-        enabled: true

 ### 2. Accessing Prometheus

 Once Docker Compose is running, Prometheus will be available at the following URL: